pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/00-intricate-examples.md

 # Intricate Examples

-This section provides a set of examples for using the Aggregation Framework to solve data manipulation challenges which aren't necessarily common to most business requirements, but which help show what is possible when a more creative and elaborate solution is actually required.
+This section provides examples for using the Aggregation Framework to solve data manipulation challenges that aren't necessarily common to most business requirements but help demonstrate what is possible when a more creative and elaborate solution is required.